mediacrossinginc/ScalaStorm/README.md

 Getting Started
 ===============
+Below are the latest from the velivia branch.
+The MediaCrossing one today should be built from source.

 The latest version of scala-storm, 0.2.2, corresponds to Storm 0.8.1 and is available from Maven Central.
 Add this to your build.sbt: